NikolaosKouvatsos/BaPPI/README.md

 ## 4. Diagnostics & Evaluation

-Thecore of the post-analysis stage generates:
+The bulk of the post-analysis stage includes:

 - Diagnostic outputs
 - Posterior summaries